Today’s fluid job market poses both challenges and opportunities for employers.

-Create and apply background check policies across the whole company, even for executive management.
+Assuring that every person you hire has the correct qualifications saves time and effort, while preserving company morale.
 Even high-level executives have falsified career details that both damage and embarrass their companies.
 In 2012, Yahoo’s CEO left the company due, in part, to revelations that he embellished his education on his resume.

 Set up guidelines for the type of screenings your company will conduct for different employee levels, and keep this process consistent across all candidates within those levels.
 Two candidates applying for the same position should get the same background checks run on them.
 Screening all potential candidates according to your established policy within each level can help ensure you’re treating all candidates fairly and applying policies consistently.

 It’s also important to consider your criminal background check policy and how criminal records affect your hiring decisions, and be consistent.
 The EEOC recommends that you consider only convictions that are directly related to the responsibilities of the job.